yshashanky/advice-generator-app-main/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Generate a new piece of advice by clicking the dice icon
+- For non-touch devices it will show glow on dice when hover, but for touch devices dice will keep blinking after first click.

 ### Screenshot